international employment law firm alliance L&E Global

 Brief Description of Employees’ and Employers’ Associations

-The basic legal framework of collective bargaining and collective dispute resolution is set out in labour dispute legislation, which consists essentially of the 1927 Labour Disputes Act and the 1958 PSLDA.
-This legislation is based on the principle of freedom of collective bargaining and contains no specific limitations on the scope of bargaining issues.
+The basic legal framework of collective bargaining and collective dispute resolution is set out in labour dispute legislation, which consists essentially of the 2012 Labour Disputes Act.
+This legislation is based on the principle of freedom of collective bargaining and contains no specific limitations on the scope of bargaining issues

 A union, according to the Labour Disputes Act, is defined as “any associations of workers or workers’ associations when the association has the purpose and interests of promoting workers’ interests to their employers.”
 There is no requirement that the union have its own statutes, a board, etc. A union is, however, often a member of a larger association or confederation.

-The two main unions are the LO (Norwegian Federation of Trade Unions), representing employees, and the NHO (Confederation of Norwegian Business and Industry), representing employers.
-Both unions are umbrella organisations and consist of a number of smaller unions.
+The main union is the LO (Norwegian Federation of Trade Unions), whereas the main employer organisation is the NHO (Confederation of Norwegian Business and Industry).
+Both are “umbrella” organisations and consist of a number of smaller unions/organisations.

 Rights and Importance of Trade Unions